vishalmeeni/ASDMDMR/README.md

 # ASD-MDMR

-# to implement a python variation of MDMR algorithm on novel time series datasets
+# to be able to implement a python variation of MDMR algorithm on novel time series datasets